insujang/insujang.github.io/_posts/2017-04-05-intel-sgx-instructions-in-enclave-initialization.markdown

 An enclave is born when the system software issues the `ECREATE` instruction, which turns a free EPC page into the SECS for the new enclave.

-> I could not find how SGX finds one free EPC page among several free pages in detail.

 `ECREATE` copies an SECS structure outside the EPC into an SECS page inside the EPC.
 The internal structure of SECS is not accessible to software.
 Software sets the following fields in the source structure: `SECS:BASEADDR`, `SECS:SIZE`, and `ATTRIBUTES`.